6 Simple Ways to Tell If Medicare Advantage Is Right For You

 If you do travel out of your area, or even out of state, you’ll be subject to out-of-network costs, which can be very expensive.

-It’s very common for out-of-network services to have a 50% coinsurance, which means you’ll be footing half of the bill for everything from a doctor visit to an overnight hospital stay.
+It’s very common for out-of-network services to have a 50% coinsurance, which means you could be footing half of the bill for everything from a doctor visit to an overnight hospital stay.

 Some plans won’t offer any coverage for out-of-network services, which means you’d essentially be going without insurance entirely.

 This is a huge factor when considering if Medicare Advantage is right for you.
-If you do travel, it’s best to look at Medicare Supplement or a Medicare Medical Savings Account (MSA), both of which do not have provider or hospital networks.
+If you do travel, it’s best to look at PPO plans with a nationwide network or consider a Medicare Supplement, which does not have provider or hospital networks.

 3. Do you take prescriptions?